pwittrock/kubebuilder-workshop/README.md

 # Kubebuilder Workshop

-The Kubebuilder Workshop is aimed at providing hands-on experience building Kubernetes APIs using kubebuilder.
+The Kubebuilder Workshop is aimed at providing hands-on experience creating Kubernetes APIs using kubebuilder.
-By the end of the workshop, participants will have built a Kubernetes native API for running MongoDB instances.
+By the end of the workshop, attendees will have created a Kubernetes native API for running MongoDB instances.

-Once the API is installed into a Kubernetes cluster, users should be able to create new MongoDB instance similar to the one in [this blog post](https://kubernetes.io/blog/2017/01/running-mongodb-on-kubernetes-with-statefulsets/) by specifying a MongoDB file and running `kubectl apply -f` on it.
+Once the API is installed into a Kubernetes cluster, cluster users should be able to create new MongoDB instances similar to the one in [this blog post](https://kubernetes.io/blog/2017/01/running-mongodb-on-kubernetes-with-statefulsets/) by specifying the MongoDB Resource in a file and running `kubectl apply -f`.

-The MongoDB API will manage (Create / Update) a Kubernetes **StatefulSet** and **Service** that runs a MongoDB instance.

 Example file: